raemadeline/css-for-engineers/articles/3_sass-selectors.md

 ### Modifier Classes

 The ampersand does not just concatenate selectors, it can also concatenate words to form selectors.
-Suppose you're building a complex design system that includes several different buttons, all of which have their own classes (currently in Addepar, we have `btn`, `btn-link`, `btn-icon`, and several others).
+Suppose you're building a complex design system that includes several different buttons, all of which have their own classes (i.e. `btn`, `btn-large`, `btn-link`, etc).

 You can write SCSS to keep all these styles together and well organized: